team-posele/posele-app/README.md

 **user experience**

-- [ ] Users can open our app on up-to-date iPhone or Android device
+- [ ] Users can open our app on up-to-date iPhone device
+- [x] Users can open our app on up-to-date Android device
 - [x] Users can Sign Up for an account by providing an email address and password
 - [x] Users can Log In to the app by providing their email address and/or username and password
 - [x] Users can select a PLAY button to play a single posele
-- [ ] Users can see their "score"
+- [x] Users can see their "score"
-  - [ ] how many posele's they have successfully matched in total
+  - [x] how many posele's they have successfully matched in total
-  - [ ] users score persists and will display on log-in even if they leave or logout of the app
+  - [x] users score persists and will display on log-in even if they leave or logout of the app
 - [x] Users can share a message to social media saying whether they matched and a link to posele

 **engineering requirements**

 - [ ] At least one 'posele' hosted through Firebase.
 Each posele consists of an image and a ML model that is trained to recognize the posture/pose of the image subject.
-- [ ] Create a machine learning model for each posele
+- [x] Create a machine learning model for each posele
-- [ ] Train the model with our own poses.
+- [x] Train the model with our own poses.
 - [x] Users authenticate via Firebase
 - [x] User database model is established in Firebase